CERIT-SC/echo2/README.md

 ./Echo file1 file2 file3 -o output1 -o output2
 ```

-In the example above, result from `file1` will be saved to `output1` and
+In the example above, result from `file1` will be saved to `output1`, and
 result from `file2` will be saved to `output2`.
 Result for `file3`
 will be saved to `file3-corrected` (as described below).

 Name for output file doesn't have to be specified.
-In this case
+In this case,
 Echo will save the result to a file with the same name, but adds
 suffix `-corrected`.
 Which means that result from file
 `sequences.fastq` will be saved to `sequences.fastq-corrected`.